mattocci27/LeafArea/README.md

 ## 3 How to run LeafArea
 ### 3.1 Setting path to ImageJ
-When ImageJ is not installed in the common install directory, you need to specify the path to ImageJ in run.ij.
+When ImageJ is not installed in the common install directory in Linux or Windows, you need to specify the path to ImageJ in `run.ij`.
 This depends on the operating system being used (Windows, Linux or Mac).
-For example, when ImageJ is installed in a directory named “ImageJ” on the desktop of a Mac or Linux system, you can specify the path by `typing run.ij (path.imagej = "~/Desktop/ImageJ")`.
-Typing `run.ij (path.imagej = ”C:/Users/<username>/Desktop/Imagej”)` works in Windows.
+For example, when ImageJ is installed in a directory named “ImageJ” on the desktop of a Linux system, you can specify the path by `typing run.ij (path.imagej = "~/Desktop/ImageJ")`.
+Typing `run.ij (path.imagej = ”C:/Users/<username>/Desktop/ImageJ”)` works in Windows.
+For Mac, you do not have to specify the path as long as "ImageJ.app" exists in your computer.

 ### 3.2 Setting path to leaf images
 To analyze your leaf images, you need to specify the path to directory that contains leaf images.
 This depends on the operating system being used (Windows, Linux or Mac).
 For example, when the target directory named "leaf data" is on desktop of Mac or Linux, you can specify the path by typing `run.ij (set.directory = "~/Desktop/leaf data/")`.
 Typing `run.ij (set.directory = "C:/Users/<username>/Desktop/leaf data")` works in Windows.